-The respiratory care curriculum integrates the respiratory care courses with a liberal arts and science background to provide students with a well-balanced depth of knowledge.
+The Respiratory Care Program curriculum integrates the respiratory care courses with a liberal arts and science background to provide students with a well-balanced depth of knowledge.
 This diverse foundation will prepare students to function as a competent professional in their daily interactions with clients in various healthcare settings.
-Students will learn the essential knowledge and skills required of the respiratory care practitioner in courses such as the following:
+Students will learn the essential knowledge and skills required of the Respiratory Therapist in courses such as the following:

 - Pathophysiology in Respiratory Care I & II

 - Respiratory Care Clinical Applications (series of courses)

 With approximately 900 hours of clinical experiences in critical care, newborn and pediatric intensive care, home care, pulmonary diagnostics and rehabilitation, students will actively collaborate with faculty and clinicians to develop respiratory care skills, critical thinking and professional communication.
 The program utilizes a preceptor model for teaching and many of the clinical experiences feature one-to-one student-to-preceptor ratios.
 Clinical practicums are scheduled at several nationally renowned metropolitan healthcare facilities affiliated with HealthEast, Fairview/M Health, Park Nicollet, HealthPartners, Allina, North Memorial Medical Center, Hennepin Health, and Children's Hospitals of Minnesota.

 St. Kate's Respiratory Care graduates are prepared to provide excellent patient care, influence the quality of healthcare services, promote cardiopulmonary health, and assume leadership positions in the profession.
 Upon graduation, most respiratory therapists are employed in acute care hospitals.
 Graduates are eligible to take the National Board for Respiratory Care (NBRC) credentialing exams.